 Macy's To Close Stores, Cut Jobs Amid Weak Holiday Sales

-Macy's, the country's largest department store chain, announced on Wednesday that it plans to eliminate more than 10,000 jobs, and will continue with its plans to close 100 stores.
+Macy's, the country's largest department store chain, announced on Wednesday that it plans to eliminate more than 10,000 jobs and will continue with its plans to close 100 stores.

 NPR's Chris Arnold tells our Newscast unit: